 - MetaMask: Another popular option ideal for those using Ethereum

 - Exodus: A platform that offers greater flexibility though sacrifices a bit on security

 - MyEtherWallet: A customizable open-source platform that can be great for businesses with budget

-Gateways are convenient if you don’t want to invest a lot of time or energy delving into the world of cryptocurrency.
-They also mitigate risk, as you are paid the market rate at the time of the transaction.
+Knowing how to accept cryptocurrency payments through gateways is convenient if you don’t want to invest a lot of time or energy delving into the world of crypto.
+Gateways also mitigate risk, as you are paid the market rate at the time of the transaction.
 If the value of the cryptocurrency decreases while the transaction is being verified, you won’t lose out.

-On the flip side, using a payment gateway in your cryptocurrency transaction introduces a third party, which by nature crypto is meant to avoid.
+On the other hand, using a payment gateway in your cryptocurrency transaction introduces a third party, which by nature, crypto is meant to avoid.
 Adding in a third party also comes with additional fees.
-Transaction fees and markups will typically be higher if you use a gateway versus a crypto wallet.
+Transaction fees and markups are typically higher if you use a gateway versus a crypto wallet.
 While standard crypto transaction fees are around 1%, some gateways charge as high as 5% for currency conversion.